denten-papers/cambridge-materiality/main.md

 anything like "literary works" as universal constructs.
 Meaning, at stake in reading, depends on the environment, transforming in circulation.
 Multiple communities---in this case: authors, students, teachers, book sellers, stock holders, and multinational publishers---diverge in their goals, charters, practices, socio-economic conditions, and histories.
-They diverge therefore in their understanding of the work, in a way that cannot be reconciled neatly into a singular Russel's *On Education*, true for all time and everywhere.
+They consequently diverge in their understanding of the work, in a way that cannot be reconciled neatly into a singular Russel's *On Education*, true for all time and everywhere.

 The story of the book, now on my bookshelf, reminds me also of my own superfluous presence in